We Buy House With a Squatter in Washington

 Should You Contact Law Enforcement Immediately Upon Discovering A Squatter?

-When you find a squatter, you must decide whether to call the police immediately.
+When you find a squatter, you must call the police immediately.
 If there is evident criminal behavior, take swift action.
 However, not all instances of squatting require immediate police intervention; many are handled by civil action.
 You should report squatters to law enforcement if safety is at risk but also get advice from legal experts about the best steps to take in situations that aren’t criminal.

 How Does Communication With Squatters Influence The Eviction Process?